 [clickToTweet tweet=”If your web designer’s website looks lame, expect the same result for yours” quote=”If your web designer’s website looks lame, expects the same result for yours”]

 But, if you’ve landed on an amateurish looking sales page offering web design services, just think twice before committing.

-If the sales page you’ve landed on is just filled with bloated chunks of text’s that’s filled with egocentric bullsh*t, then avoid at all costs.
+If the sales page you’ve landed on is just filled with bloated, salesy, bullsh*t content, then you know the drill… Avoid at all costs.

 #4.
-Their communication with you is shameless
+Their communication with you is poor

-Solution?
 Ditch immediately and find another one as fast as you can!

 #5.
-They ask no questions
+They ask you no questions

-If you feel as if your web designer isn’t remotely interested in asking you questions, or learning more about your goals, visions and ideas, then you know the drill…
+If you feel as if your web designer isn’t interested in hearing about your ideas, goals, visions, etc. Then drop them fast and run like your life depends on it…

 #6.
-They won’t create copy for you
+They won’t provide copywriting

 #7.
 They won’t produce a wireframe for you

-All it requires is the designer to come up with a few mockups and layouts of how the site will be organised.
-Sometimes the client will provide a rough sketch for the designer to work from.
+All it requires is the designer to come up with a few mockups and layouts of how the site will be organized based on your ideas.

 #8.
 They lack diversification

-If your designer has a portfolio, which they should have, look and make sure that they have a diversified flare for creativity.
+If your designer has a portfolio, which they should have, look and make sure that they have a diversified flare for design creativity.